Ginger for Morning Sickness: Benefits, Safety, and How to Use It

 Different Forms of Ginger Remedies

-Fresh ginger, often grated or sliced, can be added to meals or consumed raw for maximum potency.
-Ginger tea, made by steeping fresh ginger in hot water, provides a soothing effect.
-Commercial ginger ale can help, but verify it contains real ginger for efficacy.
+Fresh ginger, grated or sliced, can be added to meals or eaten raw for the most potency.
+Ginger tea, made by steeping fresh ginger in hot water, has a soothing effect.
+If you choose ginger ale, look for brands that use real ginger rather than artificial flavoring.
+Ginger capsules are a good option for those who want a more concentrated form.

 How to Incorporate Ginger Into Your Diet